WITH US

 The Initial DUI Stop

-Generally, a DUI stop begins as a stop for a traffic infraction, such as rolling through a stop sign or having a burned-out taillight.
-If the cop suspects you’ve been drinking, either because he smells alcohol on your breath or because of your behavior, he’ll ask you to perform one or more field sobriety tests.
-These tests are completed at the scene, right on the roadway.
-The police officer or state trooper must have seen at least two signs that you were drunk to give you the field sobriety tests.
+A DUI stop typically begins as a traffic infraction, like rolling through a stop sign or having a burned-out taillight.
+If the officer suspects alcohol consumption based on your behavior or the smell of alcohol on your breath, they will request one or more field sobriety tests to be conducted right at the scene on the roadway.
+The officer must have observed at least two signs of intoxication to administer these tests.

 Signs of Intoxication